-The building(s) will: Provide adequate storage facilities at appropriate scale, distributed both within class rooms and amongst the school building itself.
-This will be a significantly greater area of storage than an equivalent mainstream school.
-Storage will be suitable to ensure that classrooms, circulation and shared spaces need not be used Suitable storage will be provided through a mixture of storage rooms, fixed furniture in class, and mobile storage.
-Storage will provide space to accommodate specialist teaching, medical, and support equipment to support a wide range of needs.
-The building(s) will: Provide adequate storage facilities at appropriate scale, distributed both within class rooms and amongst the school building itself.
-This will be a significantly greater area of storage than an equivalent mainstream school.
-Storage will be suitable to ensure that classrooms, circulation and shared spaces need not be used to store personal or shared support equipment.
-Suitable storage will be provided through a mixture of storage rooms, fixed furniture in class, and mobile storage.
-Storage will provide space to accommodate specialist teaching, medical, and support equipment to support a wide range of needs.
-Storage will provide power points for the charging of powered equipment.
-Each group of classes should have convenient access to large central storages.
+Reception must have good views to the arrival area.
 The building line should contribute to the secure line of the site.
-PE equipment and other specialist equipment must have additional dedicated separate storage from resources storage.
-Medical equipment, medicines, and personal care equipment should have STORAGE The building(s) will: Provide adequate storage facilities at appropriate scale, distributed both within class rooms and amongst the school building itself.
+Should also have ability to secure the perimeter of the building itself.
+STORAGE The building(s) will: Provide adequate storage facilities at apprepriate scale, distributed both within Suitable storage will be provided through a mixture of storage rooms, fixed Provide adequate storage facilities at appropriate scale, distributed both within class rooms and amongst the school building itself.
 This will be a significantly greater area of storage than an equivalent mainstream school.
-Storage will be suitable to ensure that classrooms, circulation and shared spaces need not be used to store personal or shared support equipment. furniture in class, and mobile storage.
-Storage will provide space to accommodate specialist teaching, medical, and support equipment to support a wide range of needs.
+Storage will be furniture in class, and mobile storage.
+Storage will provide space to accommodate specialist teaching, medical, and suitable to ensure that classrooms, circulation and shared spaces need not be used to store personal or shared support equipment. support equipment to support a wide range of needs.
 Storage will provide power points for the charging of powered equipment.
 Each group of classes should have convenient access to large central storages.
 Sufficient resource storage equally distributed around building.
 PE equipment and other specialist equipment must have additional dedicated separate storage from resources storage.
+Medical equipment, medicines, and personal care equipment should have dedicated specialist storage.

 KITCHEN AND FACILITIES MANAGEMENT The building(s) will: Provide adequate 'Export' kitchen and facilities management resources.
 A fully fitted kitchen, plant room and office are located within the building, with the location of each to be confirmed through design process in Stage 1, however to meet EDC Facilities Management and Education's requirement s.
 IMPACT Classroom pre-ordering and cashless catering will be provided as part of the Affordability Cap.
 The facilities manager/site coordinator office may be located adjacent to the kitchen or adjacent to the general office.
 A cleaner's cupboard is located on each floor.
-The kitchen specification and layout details are to be confirmed through design process FF&E FF&E will be significant factor in achieving educational benefits in the new provision On-going consideration should be given to connection between FF&E design/specification and building design / layout throughout the design development process.
+The kitchen specification and layout details are to be confirmed through design process FF&E FF&E will be significant factor in achieving educational benefits in the new On-going consideration should be given to connection between FF&E provision design/specification and building design / layout throughout the design development process.
 Appropriate use of FF&E to delineate spaces and deliver educational benefits through design should be considered throughout the design development process.
 FF&E should be of a sufficient quality to enhance the quality of environment, function and educational benefits delivered in the new school building ICT ICT will meet school requirements and support the flexible and interactive learning and teaching environment.
 Require installation of IMPACT Classroom pre-ordering solution and cashless catering as part of the Affordability cap.
 Electrical design to accommodate this.
 ICT is to be wireless throughout with lockable storage for laptop trolleys on each floor.
 EDC will require a server room Wi-Fi throughout the school, and flexibility for pupils and staff to work all through the school and connect to the internet.